SAP/openui5-docs/docs/Step_9_Formatting_Values_6fdf0ac.md

 -   `formatter`

     A reference to the function that receives the parameters listed in the `parts` array.
 Whatever value is returned by the formatter function becomes the value set for this property.
-The dot \(`** **formatMail`\) at the beginning of the formatter tellsOpenUI5 to look for a `formatMail` function on the controller instance of the view.
+The dot \(<code><b> </b>formatMail</code>\) at the beginning of the formatter tellsOpenUI5 to look for a `formatMail` function on the controller instance of the view.
 If you do not use the dot, the function will be resolved by looking into the global namespace.

 > ### Note: